Human Resource Management

 1. evaluate a task by scientifically studying each part of the task

-2. carefully select workers with the
+2. carefully select workers with the right abilities for the task

 3. give workers the training and incentives to do the task with the proper work methods